Averaging Results with Theoretical Uncertainties: Comparison with treating theoretical uncertainties on same footing as statistical

 Let $\sigma^\prime$ be the estimated statistical uncertainty on the average for this approach, and let $t^\prime$ be the estimated theoretical uncertainty.
 Also, let $T_{ij}$ be the ``covariance matrix'' for the theoretical uncertainties in this picture.
 Then the statistical and theoretical uncertainties on the average are given by:

 Note that the weights are given, as before, by

 That is, the weights are the same as the treatment earlier, if the same assumptions about theoretical correlations are made in both places.

-The estimates for the statistical and theoretical uncertainties differ between the two methods.
-That is, in general, $\sigma^\prime \ne \sigma$ and $t^\prime\ne t$.
+The estimated theoretical uncertainties differ between the two methods, since, in general, $t^\prime\ne t$.
+We can obtain some insight into the difference by supposing that the matrix $T$ is diagonal: $T_{ij} = \delta_{ij}t_i^2$.
+Thus,

-The statistical uncertainty $\sigma$ is computed from the individual statistical uncertainties according to simple error propagation.
-The statistical uncertainty $\sigma^\prime$ is evaluated by identifying a piece of the overall quadratic combination of statistical and theoretical uncertainties as ``statistical''.

-The difference between $t$ and $t^\prime$ is that $t$ is computed as a weighted average of the individual $t$'s, while $t^\prime$ is evaluated by identifying a piece of the overall quadratic combination of statistical and theoretical uncertainties as ``theoretical''.
-The approach for $t$ is based on the notion that the theoretical uncertainties are estimates of bias, but with a conservative treatment of any unknown correlations.
-The $t^\prime$ approach may be appropriate if the theoretical uncertainties are given a probablistic interpretation.
+The difference between $t$ and $t^\prime$ is that $t$ is computed as a weighted average of the individual $t$'s, with weight $\sum_i W_{ik}$ for $t_k$, while $t^\prime$ is a weighted average of the $t^2$'s, with weight $\sum_{i,j} W_{ik}W_{jk}$ for $t_k^2$.
+Again, the approach for $t$ is based on the notion that the theoretical uncertainties are estimates of bias, but with a conservative treatment of any unknown correlations; the $t^\prime$ approach may be appropriate if the theoretical uncertainties are given a probablistic interpretation.

 Let's consider some possible special cases.
 Suppose that all of the $t_i$'s are the same, equal to $t_1$, and suppose that the theory uncertainties are presumed to be ``uncorrelated''.
 In this case,